captainzero93/security_harden_linux/README.md

 ### <b> This script does network/system hardening, AppArmor (not SELinux), audit logging and other security features.
 This script doesn't do User group management, SELinux, or touch VFIO/IOMMU configs, If you need user group stuff, you will want to handle that separately before or after running the script. </b>

 ---
+Added a permissions fix script in the case shared libraries are preving apps launching

 ## What's New in v5.0